sunfishcode/c-ward/README.md

 ## Similar crates

-Another libc implementation is [relibc].
+Another libc implementation is [relibc]. [tinyrlibc] is a very minimal set of libc functions for bare-metal embedded platforms.

 ## Where's the `#![no_builtins]`?